List of Dragon Ball films: Live-action film (2009)

-A single live-action adaptation of the series was released in 2009, Dragonball Evolution.
-The film only vaguely adapted elements from the franchise and made $56.5 million worldwide, against a production cost of $30 million.
-It received a 15% approval rating on Rotten Tomatoes, with an average rating of 3.5/10, amid whitewashing.
-A number of sequels to Evolution were planned—with lead Justin Chatwin signed on for three films.
-He expressed interest in seven films in interview.
-However due to the film’s failure, none of these sequels were ever produced.
-The rights to any further live action films are currently owned by the Walt Disney Company, after their acquisition of 20th Century Fox.
+A single live-action adaptation of the series, Dragonball Evolution, was released in 2009.
+The film only vaguely adapted elements from the franchise and made $56.5 million worldwide against a production cost of $30 million.
+It received a 15% approval rating on Rotten Tomatoes, with an average rating of 3.5/10, amid criticism for its plot elements, acting performances, and whitewashing.

-Evolution remains the only licensed live-action film, though two unlicensed films were released in the early 1990s.
+Sequels to Evolution were planned.
+James Marsters, who played King Piccolo, said that he had signed on for three films and expressed interest in making as many as seven in a 2009 interview with IGN.
+However, due to the critical and commercial failure of Evolution, no sequels were ever produced.
+The rights to any further live-action films are currently owned by the Walt Disney Company after their acquisition of 20th Century Fox.
+Evolution remains the only licensed live-action film in the franchise, though two unlicensed films were released in the early 1990s.

 Animated revival (2013–present)

-The franchise returned with Dragon Ball Z: Battle of Gods (2013), the first animated film since 1996, and the first produced with Toriyama's involvement.
-The film—a sequel to the original series—became the franchise's most successful at the time.
-Unlike the classic event circuit films, those from 2013 onwards were developed with an international theatrical release planned from the beginning, under 20th Century Fox, now owned by The Walt Disney Company.
+The franchise returned with Dragon Ball Z: Battle of Gods (2013), the first animated film since 1996, and the first produced with the involvement of Akira Toriyama.
+The film—a sequel to the original series—became the franchise's most successful at the time and was received well by critics, earning an 88% rating on Rotten Tomatoes.
+Unlike the classic event circuit films, those from 2013 onwards were developed with an international theatrical release planned from the beginning by 20th Century Studios (previously known as 20th Century Fox).
 Battle of Gods was followed by Dragon Ball Z: Resurrection 'F' in 2015.
-The second film introduced Jaco to Dragon Ball, a character which had debuted in Toriyama's spin-off manga Jaco the Galactic Patrolman in 2013.
+The second film introduced Jaco to Dragon Ball, a character who had debuted in Toriyama's spin-off manga Jaco the Galactic Patrolman in 2013.
 These two movies were adapted by the Dragon Ball Super TV series, with the plotlines from the two films forming multi-episode arcs early in the show's broadcast.

-Later movies would adopt the Super moniker, beginning with Dragon Ball Super: Broly (2018) which grossed more than $122.7 million worldwide, and is—as of June 2020—the 12th highest-grossing anime film of all time.
-The most recently released two films, Resurrection 'F and Broly, both hold an 82% approval rating on Rotten Tomatoes.
-A second Super film, Dragon Ball Super: Super Hero, was released in 2022.
+Later movies would adopt the Super moniker, beginning with Dragon Ball Super: Broly (2018), which grossed more than $122.7 million worldwide.
+As of May 2023, the film is the 20th highest-grossing anime film of all time.
+Resurrection 'F and Broly hold approval ratings of 83% and 82%, respectively, on Rotten Tomatoes.
+A second Super film, Dragon Ball Super: Super Hero, was released in 2022, earning over $86.6 million worldwide.
+The film is the most critically successful in the franchise to date, earning a 93% rating on Rotten Tomatoes.